homermultitext/hmt-editors-guide/src/editorial-policies.md

 unidentified quoted phrases
-:  Use TEI `q` for quoted phrases or passages from unidentified sources
+:  Use TEI `q` for quoted phrases or passages from unidentified sources.
+This is for one or more parsable Greek words.

 Example